Adib-LGS/e-shop-test-laravel-6/readme.md

-## This project is a beta for on of my clients.
+## This is a beta for one of my clients.
 This is not a final version

 ## You can instal the same configuration
 For that you have to fork the project, Open an DB MYSQL and use some libraries like "hardevine/LaravelShoppingcart" + Voyager Admin Package